Consolidated Edison, Inc. research snapshot

 ED AI Stock Analysis

-ED AI stock analysis currently reads Consolidated Edison as a high-quality regulated utility with essential New York electric, gas, and steam service, a 53-year dividend growth record, and visible rate-base investment needs.
-The setup is not a high-certainty buy signal because the stock trades near its 52-week high, analyst consensus is Hold, free cash flow is negative after heavy capital spending, and the 2026 to 2030 plan requires debt and equity financing.
-The ED AI stock forecast therefore uses scenario ranges, not a precise price prediction, and treats rate-case outcomes, allowed returns, capital spending, storm resilience, financing costs, and customer affordability as the variables that matter most.
+ED AI stock analysis currently reads Consolidated Edison as a high-quality regulated utility that delivers essential electric, gas, and steam service in New York City, Westchester County, and nearby territories, with a 53-year dividend growth record per StockAnalysis and a visible $38 billion five-year investment plan.
+The setup is not a high-certainty buy signal because the stock pulled back to $108.85, below its 50-day moving average near $109.22, while analyst consensus is Hold with a mixed rating split, free cash flow is negative, a $2 billion at-the-market equity program adds dilution overhang, and Q2 2026 earnings are scheduled for August 6, 2026.
+The ED AI stock forecast therefore uses scenario ranges, not a precise price prediction, and treats rate-case outcomes, allowed returns, capital spending, financing costs, storm resilience, and customer affordability as the variables that matter most.

 Current price